 Where Magnets Are Used

-Try your own version of the nail-and-coil setup.
-Predict what changes if you reverse the battery connections, then explain the result using pole direction and magnetic field direction.
+Take the nail-and-coil setup and predict what changes if you reverse the battery connections.
+Then explain the result using pole direction and magnetic field direction, and check it against the "pole reversal" row in the comparison table.

 Need help with a problem?